 Data Element Name Defines an item of information, together with its attributes.
 A Data-name definition also specifies Methods to be used whenever the data item is created, displayed, or amended.
 Format Collects together a set of Data-names that will be stored together in a single table in the OPENworkshop table or file system.
 Link Specifies the physical files or tables that will be used to store a Format and associated key indexes.
 It also specifies default Presentation Classes (View and Screen) to use to display the data and allow it to be edited.
 Specifies the Trigger Method to be used when any data in the Link is updated to ensure that Referential Integrity is maintained throughout the system.
+Specifies if AES256 bit strong encryption should be enabled for Auto-Expanding Direct files.
 Library Collects together all the Classes relevant to an application or subsystem.